A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Empirical Illustrations

-I apply the proposed joint sensitivity analysis to an event study in \cite{dinersteinsmith021} which examines the impact of a public school funding reform, the Fair Student Funding (FSF) reform, on the supply of private schools in New York City.
-The FSF reform resulted from a November 2006 decision by the New York Court of Appeals to reaffirm the \textit{Campaign for Fiscal Equity, Inc. vs. New York} ruling, which advocated for more equitable funding across the public school districts in New York City.
-The FSF reform was then passed to determine how New York City would allocate the resulting potential \$3.2 billion in additional funding across public schools. ``Winning'' public schools began receiving funding from the FSF reform in the 2007-2008 school year \citep{dinersteinsmith021}.

-For this empirical illustration, I focus on just one of the DiD analyses in \cite{dinersteinsmith021}: the event study that estimates the impact of projected FSF funding on the number of private schools within one mile of a public school (see their Figure 6A).
-If a public school in close proximity receives a funding increase from the FSF reform, some students currently enrolled in nearby private schools may switch to the public option.
-The resulting enrollment losses reduce tuition revenue at the private school and, if sufficiently large, can precipitate school closure.
+\cite{dinersteinsmith021} study the effect of New York City's Fair Student Funding (FSF) reform on private school supply.
+The reform followed a November 2006 New York Court of Appeals decision reaffirming the \textit{Campaign for Fiscal Equity, Inc.\ vs.\ New York} ruling and determined the allocation of up to \$3.2 billion in additional public school funding. ``Winning'' schools began receiving funds in the 2007--2008 school year \citep{dinersteinsmith021}.
+For this illustration, I focus on the event study in Figure 6A of \cite{dinersteinsmith021}, which estimates the effect of projected FSF funding on the number of private schools within one mile of a public school.
+If a nearby public school receives additional funding, some students may switch from private to public school.
+The resulting enrollment losses reduce tuition revenue and, if sufficiently large, may lead to private school closure.